peteroupc/CBOR/docs/PeterO.DataUtilities.md

  * <i>bytesCount</i>: The length, in bytes, of the string.
 If this is less than 0, this function will read until the end of the stream.

- * <i>replace</i>: If true, replaces invalid encoding with the replacement character (U + FFFD).
+ * <i>replace</i>: If true, replaces invalid encoding with the replacement character (U+FFFD).
 If false, throws an error if an unpaired surrogate code point is seen.

 <b>Returns:</b>